July 6th 2017

 For a budget option, M&S Self Tan Glow Booster Serum, £12.50, is a good dupe for Clarins.

-I'm tempted to tan again, but I'm not certain that all of the tan from the previous time has worn off.
+I'm tempted to tan again, but I'm not certain that all of the tan from the previous one has worn off.
 How long does a self-tan normally last?
 When can I tan again?

 JR: “Tans usually last five to seven days but it's important to moisturise daily to keep your skin hydrated, and this also stops it from fading in a patchy way.
 Exfoliate after three days, then every day after that so your tan fades evenly.
 It's important to wait for your tan to fade before you apply more otherwise the colour will look orange and unnatural.”